-I got into the points and miles travel writing world in 2006 after seven years of extensive travel around the globe earning and redeeming several million frequent flyer miles through travel promotions like OneWorld 1999 (300,000 miles), LatinPass million mile promotion in 2000 (1,014,000 miles), Star Alliance 2002 5th anniversary promotion (500,000 miles) and many other travel deals.
+I jumped into the points and miles travel writing world in 2006 after years of extensive travel around the USA and globe, earning and redeeming several million frequent flyer miles, primarily through travel promotions like OneWorld 1999 (earned 300,000 miles), LatinPass million mile promotion in 2000 (earned 1,014,000 miles), Star Alliance 2002 5th anniversary promotion (earned 500,000+ miles) and many other travel deals.

-When not traveling, I enjoy life in the oaks and pines around California’s Central Coast with my wife and three cats in Monterey, California, about 120 miles south of San Francisco, on the south end of Monterey Bay.
+When not traveling, I enjoy life in the oaks and pines around California’s Central Coast with my wife and cats in Monterey, California.

 Loyalty Traveler Contact and Social Media Links